anthonymendez/anthonymendez/README.md

 Most of my obsessions as of late have been messing around with Windows and Linux.

+Current projects:
+* [Scene Tree View for OBS](https://github.com/anthonymendez/scene-tree-view/issues) - Fork of the original project.
+Attempting to maintain with regular updates and feature requests.

-Here's a list of some projects on my profile:
+Here's a list of some older projects:
 * College Asignments
   * [UMass 2020 WeatherBox Site Code](https://github.com/anthonymendez/WeatherBox_SDP_Site)
 * C programs